 The majority of plan formats begin with a description of the area covered by the management plan.
 They then go on to describe its features and the relationship between them to identify the importance of the site in a local, regional, national and international context.
+This site description typically contains the following elements:

 - Location: typically, a map and written details